yourwishismine1989/Discord-Bot-JavaScript/README.md

 <base target="_blank">

-# Discord-Bot-Python
+# Discord-Bot-JavaScript
- Basic Discord bot written in Python
+ Basic Discord bot written in JavaScript
 * Make Discord account if you don't have one already.
 <!-- links -->
 >> [Discord - Register a new account](https://discord.com/register)